 Dogs have no hands to remove trapped pieces of food or debris from between their teeth—and no voice to declare that their mouths taste bad or that their teeth ache when they chew.

 Baby Teeth: First Dental Steps

 Maintaining good dental health for a dog starts at puppyhood.
 Puppies lose their baby teeth without much ceremony; these small deciduous teeth are rarely found.
 However, a retained puppy tooth that does not fall out when the permanent tooth erupts can create problems.
 Retained teeth should be removed to avoid complications such as a poorly aligned or painful bite, tooth decay or a broken tooth.

 Adult Dog Dental Health

-Dental cleanings reduce periodontal disease and improve health.
+Dental cleanings reduce periodontal disease and may improve general health.
 Talk to your vet to know when your dog's first dental cleaning should be.
-Subsequent cleanings will vary with individual dogs, ranging from every six months to every few years.
+Talk to your veterinarian about when your dog's first dental cleaning should be.